Contact an Academic & Career Advisor

 Forecast wait time

-If our queue is closed or full for the day, this means all of the advisors are fully booked with other students.
-Unfortunately, it is not possible to add more students to the queue once it is full, so you will need to try again the next business day.
+If our queue is closed or full for the day, this means all advisors are fully booked or assisting other students.
+Unfortunately, it is not possible to add more students to the queue once it is full, so you will need to check back throughout the day or try again the next business day.

 The drop-in queue may fill up very quickly during times of high demand, like during course registration and the start of term.
 For the best chance of getting a drop-in appointment, join the virtual line as soon as it opens for the day.
 View the virtual line status.